One-loop Euler-Heisenberg action in Lorentz-violating QED revisited: Proper-time method

 This is our final result.
-As we already noted, it is real, UV finite and begins with the cubic order in the stress tensor $F_{\mu\nu}$, which is nontrivial since earlier, in \cite{EH1,scalpt}, only even orders in the stress tensor were shown to yield nontrivial contributions to the effective action.
+As we already noted, it is real; moreover, actually, (\ref{fundet12}) is nothing more as a compact presentation of (\ref{fundet11}), which involves only integer degrees of $\Sigma$ and $\bar{\Sigma}$ (hence there is no ambiguities caused by a multi-valued nature of a square root of a complex number in this result), so, the (\ref{fundet12}) must be interpreted as a power series in $\Sigma$ and $\bar{\Sigma}$.
+We note also that this result is UV finite and begins with the cubic order in the stress tensor $F_{\mu\nu}$, which is nontrivial since earlier, in \cite{EH1,scalpt}, only even orders in the stress tensor were shown to yield nontrivial contributions to the effective action.